 - 彼女(かのじょ)はいないから、ダンスに行(い)かないさ。

-- I'm not going to dance, because I don't have a girlfriend;
+- I’m not going to dance because I don’t have a girlfriend;

 - 彼(かれ)も行(い)くんだってさ.

-- He said he will too;
+- He said he is going too;

 - 俺(おれ)にだってできるさ.

-- Even I can do it!
+- Even I can do that!

 - でもさ,僕(ぼく)はさ,わかってるんだ.